kapil1garg/eecs337-team3-project1/README.md

 // other citations if exists

-Finally, in the main look. we builds are simple text user interface by infinite loops.
+Finally, in the main function, we build a simple text user interface by infinite loops.